fullstackatbrown/here/README.md

     title: string                  # name of the course
     courseCode: string             # course's course code
     term: string                   # semester this course is offered
-    gradeOptions: []string         # list of grade options for the course default: [completed, incomplete, ungraded]
     students: map[string]string    # map from studentIDs to sectionIDs
     surveyID: string               # id of the survey attached to this course
     sectionIDs: []string